gemini-testing/gemini/README.md

     version: '27.0'
 ```

+Some of the options can also be overridden via command-line options or environment variables.
+Priorities are the following:

+* command-line option has highest priority.
+It overrides environment variable
+  and config file value.
+* environment variable has second priority.
+It overrides config file value.
+* config file value has the lowest priority.
+* if no command line option, environment variable or config file option specified, default is
+  used.

-Config file fields:
+Config file options:

-* `rootUrl` - the root URL of your website.
-Target URLs of your test suites will
+* `rootUrl` (CLI: `--root-url`, env: 'GEMINI_ROOT_URL') - the root URL of your website.
+Target URLs of
-be resolved relatively to it.
+  your test suites will be resolved relatively to it.
-* `gridUrl` - Selenium Grid URL to use for taking screenshots.
-Required, if
+* `gridUrl` (CLI: `--grid-url`, env: 'GEMINI_GRID_URL') - Selenium Grid URL to use for taking
-you want to run test in other browsers, then `phantomjs`.
+   screenshots.
+Required, if you want to run test in other browsers, then `phantomjs`.
 * `browsers` - list of browsers to use for testing.
 Each browser should be available
 on selenium grid.